gaverhae/blog/blog/content/md/posts/2021-11-21-circular-clojure.md

 `abs` with our previous definition of `exp-max` _would_ result in an infinite loop.

-In a way, this make sense: while we can't predict which variables are being used in the body, we _can_ predict that a new binding has to introduce a new variable (which may end up not being used, but there is no cost to introducing an unused variable name at this level).

 The paper goes on to prove that this method works (i.e. it produces "safe" bindings) and that one can improve the complexity class from quadratic to linear by tweaking `exp_max`, but in this post I am not interested in that.